HazarN/use-popcorn-react/README.md

 # 🍿 usePopcorn

 A React-based movie search and rating application that allows users to search for movies, view details, and maintain a personal watchlist with ratings.
-You can see the project in here, [empowered by AWS Amplify](https://main.d1mumhxacwm9eg.amplifyapp.com)
+You can see the project in here, [deployed with AWS Amplify](https://main.d1mumhxacwm9eg.amplifyapp.com)

 ## 🌟 Features